-If you’re looking for a simple, classic pilots watch that has excellent finish and a good history, and a well-praised performance consider getting this one.
+If you’re looking for a simple, classic pilot watch that has an excellent finish and a good history, and a well-praised performance consider getting this one.

 If you’d like a watch design that has been around since the 1920s and continues to deliver in design and functions, these Flieger watches are the ones that you should take a closer look at.

 Seiko SNA411 Flight Alarm Chronograph Watch

 Wrapping up the list is another Seiko watch that all pilots will find extremely useful.

 The Seiko SNA411 Flight Chronograph Watch looks extremely complicated—having an almost dizzying amount of detail, but this is something that pilots will greatly appreciate.